friendbuy/segment-docs/src/connections/destinations/catalog/actions-friendbuy-cloud/index.md

 {% include content/plan-grid.md name="actions" %}

-[Friendbuy](https://www.friendbuy.com/){:target='_blank'} is a referral marketing platform.
+[Friendbuy](https://www.friendbuy.com/){:target='_blank'} powers referral programs for e-commerce merchants of all sizes.
+We give companies an easy solution to launch Refer-a-Friend programs and accelerate their growth through word of mouth.

-Friendbuy's cloud-mode Segment integration allows you send data to Friendbuy from your data center so that Friendbuy can act on it, to trigger a reward when a referred customer performs a rewardable event or to send customer data to be used in your Friendbuy-managed loyalty program, for example.
+Friendbuy's cloud-mode Segment integration allows you send data to Friendbuy from your data center so that Friendbuy can act on it, to trigger a reward when a referred customer performs a rewardable event or to send customer data to be used in your Friendbuy-managed loyalty/rewards program, for example.

 If you are using Segment with a Friendbuy referral program you most likely want to use the [web destination](/docs/connections/destinations/catalog/actions-friendbuy-web/) to configure the Friendbuy JavaScript and to send customer and purchase data directly to Friendbuy as the user interacts with your web site.
 However if you also want to send events from your data center to Friendbuy, such as purchases due to recurring transactions, for example, then you should also use this cloud mode [destination action](/docs/connections/destinations/actions/), which provides an interface between Segment's identify and track calls and Friendbuy's MAPI (merchant API).